Paris on lockdown as 'Yellow Jacket' protests sweep France

 "He has to go," he said.
 "He's adding all these taxes without helping us at all — it's just tax, tax, tax."

-Alexandre Bouchard who had travelled up from the rural Corrèze department in central France said he had come because he wanted to protest against increasing inequality.
+Alexandre Bouchard who had traveled up from the rural Corrèze department in central France said he had come because he wanted to protest against increasing inequality.

 "There is no longer a redistribution of wealth in France," the electrician, 28, said.